-Role of the Compensation Consultant.
+Role of the Compensation Consultant

 As discussed above, the Compensation Committee has the authority to directly retain (at the Company's expense) the services of independent consultants and other experts to assist in fulfilling its responsibilities.
-In March 2024, the Compensation Committee retained Frederick W. Cook & Co. ("FW Cook") as its independent compensation consultant to review and assess the target pay opportunities of our named executive officers from a competitive standpoint.
+The Compensation Committee did not retain the services of any independent consultant during fiscal year 2025.